 You may find it useful to watch this video, created for the Solving Together project, which is filled with top tips for parents on how to work together with children on mathematical games and activities.

-Whether you are a parent, a carer, a teacher, or have multiple ‘hats’, you will find that our latest Primary and Secondary Features contain a wealth of resources to support learners working mathematically at home.
+Whether you are a parent, a carer, a teacher, or have multiple 'hats', you will find that these Primary and Secondary Features contain a wealth of resources to support learners working mathematically at home.
 Each feature contains age-appropriate activities which have been grouped in the following ways: